Hot weather takes over the country

 It's also a good reminder of how much hotter pavement can get.
 Keep that in mind if you have pets that you walk outside.
 Limit or reconsider their time walking on pavement as the hot weather continues here at home.

 Even though the 90s sound high, we're not that far above average.
-The average high is 85 these days, and 90s are more common these days.
+The average high is 85, and 90s are more common these days.

 On average, we have 5 days in the 90s each June.
 That's up from 3 days.
-The National Climate Data Center updates our averages every ten year to better monitor climate trends.
+The National Climate Data Center updates our averages every 10 years to better monitor climate trends.
 They just updated the averages in May.

 Looking ahead, the Climate Prediction Center expects above average (above mid 80s) weather to happen a lot more in July.